eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ### Milestone #1

-Let’s recap for a bit and look at what we have done as understanding of how epoll works is crucial.
+Let’s recap a bit and look at what we have done as understanding of how epoll works is crucial.

 - We created an epoll instance
-- We created two structures to store information related to epoll
 - We added the listening socket FD to epoll

 ---